1Corinthians 12:3

 This phrase is typically translated/transliterated into our English Bibles as Lord Jesus Christ.

-Kuriou/kurios/kurion is a very general and very common title in Greek and is used in place of the English titles sir, Mr., master, his Lordship, landlord, lord, etc. This title is used in approximately 700 verses of the Greek New Testament.
+Kuriou/kurios/kurion is a very general and very common title in Greek and is used in place of the English titles:

 Most would agree that saying, “Mr. Jesus”, while respectful, does not convey any reverential significance.
 It certainly does not declare Who He is.
-It is important to realize that this is precisely what the Greek language presents kuriou to mean: simple respect for a man, not reverence for the Living God.
+It is important to realize that this is precisely what the Greek language presents kuriou to mean: simple respect for a man, not reverence for the One, True, Living God.

 If you were hoping for some Divine origin of the title in English, the etymology of the word lord is every bit as disappointing as the Greek word kuriou.
 Lord is held to be derived from hlāford (which originated from hlāfweard, meaning loaf-ward or bread-keeper).
 Variations such as lard, laverd, and laird also point to the same essential meaning, that being a reference to the owner of an estate, the “bread winner.”